Immaculate Reception: Referee call

 In 1998, during halftime of the AFC Championship Game, NBC showed a replay from its original broadcast.
 The replay presented a different angle than the NFL Films clip that is most often shown.
 According to a writer for the New York Daily News, "NBC's replay showed the ball clearly hit one and only one man[:] Oakland DB Jack Tatum."
-Curt Gowdy, doing the live TV play-by-play, called it as having been deflected by Tatum, and reiterated that during the video replay.
+Curt Gowdy, doing the live television play-by-play, called it as having been deflected by Tatum, and reiterated that during the video replay.

-Pittsburgh sportscaster Myron Cope, in a 1997 article and in his 2002 book Quintuple Yoi!, related that two days after the game he reviewed film taken by local Pittsburgh TV station WTAE-TV (channel 4) and that the film showed "[n]o question about it – Bradshaw's pass struck Tatum squarely on his right shoulder."
-Cope stated that Channel 4's film would be next to impossible to find again, because of inadequate filing procedures at WTAE.
+Pittsburgh sportscaster Myron Cope, in a 1997 New York Times article and in his 2002 book Quintuple Yoi!, related that two days after the game he reviewed film taken by local Pittsburgh TV station WTAE-TV which showed "[n]o question about it – Bradshaw's pass struck Tatum squarely on his right shoulder."
+Cope stated that WTAE's film would be next to impossible to find again because of inadequate filing procedures at the station.

 In 2004, John Fetkovich, an emeritus professor of physics at Carnegie Mellon University, analyzed the NFL Films clip of the play.
 He concluded, based on the trajectory of the bounced ball and conservation of momentum, that the ball must have bounced off Tatum, who was running upfield at the time, rather than Fuqua, who was running across and down the field.
 Fetkovich also performed experiments by throwing a football against a brick wall at a velocity greater than 60 ft/sec, twice the speed Fetkovich calculated that Bradshaw's pass was traveling when it reached Tatum and Fuqua.
 Fetkovitch achieved a maximum rebound of 10 ft when the ball hit point first and 15 ft when the ball hit belly first, both less than the 24 ft that the ball rebounded during the play.
 Timothy Gay, a physics professor and a longtime Raiders fan, cited Fetkovich's work with approval in his book The Physics of Football and concluded that "the referees made the right call in the Immaculate Reception."

-Terry Bradshaw himself had made points similar to those of Fetkovich 15 years earlier, stating that he did not think that he had thrown the ball hard enough for it to bounce that far back off Fuqua and that since Fuqua was running across the field, the ball would have veered to the right if it had hit him.
+Bradshaw himself had made points similar to those of Fetkovich fifteen years earlier, stating that he did not think that he had thrown the ball hard enough for it to bounce that far back off Fuqua and that since Fuqua was running across the field, the ball would have veered to the right if it had hit him.
 Bradshaw opined that the ball must have bounced off the upfield-moving Tatum – if that had happened then "Tatum's momentum carries the ball backward."